Home > Short-Term Health Insurance > Iowa Short-Term Health Insurance

 How does Iowa regulate the sale of short-term health insurance?

-- A variety of services must be covered, including inpatient care, outpatient care, and prescription drugs (this is important, as it’s common for short-term insurance to not cover outpatient prescription drugs at all)
+- A variety of services must be covered, including inpatient care, outpatient care, and prescription drugs (this is important, as it’s common for short-term insurance in other states to not cover outpatient prescription drugs at all).6

 - Out-of-pocket costs must be capped at no more than $30,000.
-The limit is lower for plans with terms shorter than four months.
 And for plans that have separate out-of-pocket limits for medical care and prescription drugs, the total out-of-pocket limits cannot exceed $20,000 and $10,000, respectively.

 - Pre-existing condition exclusion periods cannot exceed the length of the initial term, and if the plan is renewable, it must be guaranteed renewable (which means pre-existing conditions would be covered in the subsequent terms, but insurers are not required to make their plans renewable).